ultimape/garden/weeds/praetor-labs/project-proposals/2026/04/project-murmur.md

 - Polling mode that runs continuously
 - New tweets in Community Archive appear on Bluesky within one polling cycle
 - Survives network interruptions, API errors, restarts
-- *Demonstrable*: Tweet from Twitter → Community Archive picks it up via browser plugin → Murmur publishes to Bluesky, all within ~15 minutes
+- *Demonstrable*: Tweet from Twitter → Community Archive picks it up via browser plugin → Hivesong publishes to Bluesky, all within ~15 minutes

 ### Getting Started